microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalKeyCredential.md

 This example retrieves the key credentials for specified service principal in Microsoft Entra ID.

 - `-ObjectId` parameter specifies the object ID of a service principal.
-You can use `Get-EntraBetaServicePrincipal` to retrieve a service principal object ID.
+You can use the command `Get-EntraBetaServicePrincipal` to get a service principal object Id.

 ## Parameters